Make Your Next Trip Extraordinary

 Most overrated place

 The Blue Lagoon, off Comino Island.
 During the warmer months, tourist boats flock there to see the clear waters.
-Instead, Damon and Jason recommend (and can arrange) a sailboat or luxury yacht to places just as beautiful but without these crowds.
-If you’re set on the Blue Lagoon, stay on nearby Gozo Island (see “Most Underrated place,” below) and visit early in the morning—or better yet, charter a sailboat or yacht for the night and have the lagoon all to yourself when you wake up.
+Instead, Damon and Jason can arrange a sailboat or luxury yacht to places just as beautiful but without these crowds.
+If you’re set on the Blue Lagoon, stay on nearby Gozo Island and visit early in the morning—or better yet, charter a sailboat or yacht for the night and have the lagoon all to yourself when you wake up.

 night view from the deck of a sailboat in Malta